 The Awareness of Social Inference Test – Short (TASIT-S)

 The Awareness of Social Inference Test- Short (TASIT-S) developed by Skye McDonald, Cynthia Honan and colleagues in Australia is suitable to assess social cognition in any population that may experience problems understanding social cues.
 This includes Autism Spectrum Disorders and other developmental disorders, schizophrenia and other neuropsychiatric conditions, congenital and acquired brain injuries and dementia.
 TASIT-S is an empirically validated brief version of the full TASIT.
 TASIT-S assess social cognition using videos of naturalistic everyday conversations in which two actors interact.
-It has established ecological validity, reliability and construct validity and alternate forms for re-testing.
+It has established ecological validity, reliability and construct validity.

 Assessment of social cognition typically requires an assessment of the ability to recognise emotions in another person as well as the ability to make theory of mind judgements, that is, understanding what another person is thinking or intending which includes understanding what a speaker intends when they say something indirectly.
 In TASIT-S social cognition is assessed by asking the participant to point to the correct category or emotion displayed by a speaker (Part 1) or by answering simple yes/no questions as to the feelings, thoughts, intentions of the speakers and the implied meaning of their remarks (Parts 2 and 3).
 The administration time for Parts 1-3 is approximately 20 minutes.
 The assessment of social cognitive ability is completed by calculating a range of scores that are easily summated on the summary response sheets.